lguzm77/dot-files/README.md

 - setup.sh
     - Migrate package manager from homebrew to nix.
-    - Setup git credentials and private key for ssh acccess.
-    - Clone all repositories
+- Migrate all configuration to a single .config folder for easier management